 Remember, everything you do online can and will live forever

 Remembering that anything you share within social media, even within a closed network, is not private.
 Content can and will be shared, stored and spread globally.
 Viewers can take screengrabs.
 Don’t post anything online you wouldn’t feel comfortable seeing on the front page of the newspaper or on a news website.
 Also be sure to check your facts and any web links you’re sharing.

 When in doubt, ask.

 If you aren’t sure if something is appropriate to share via social media, contact the Office of Communications at 413.597.4277 or [email protected].

 Best Practices for Creating Effective Social Media Content

 Effective social media content (both original and responses to others) should be informational rather than overtly promotional regardless of the platform used.
 It should be updated regularly, so be certain you have the staff necessary to keep your social outlets current.
 To join online conversations with Williams, use #WilliamsCollege.

 Keep in mind that Twitter is a conversational platform not purely a broadcasting medium.
 Take the time to engage with followers (get in the habit of following back any followers that are not purely marketing or otherwise inappropriate).
 Respond to @ mentions.
 Retweet your followers regularly.
 Create hashtags (#Ephs, #sustainableWilliams) to track engagement of a certain event.

 Before creating your own department Facebook page, consider whether you have the staff and enough content to make the page robust or if another page at the College can share your news.
 The communications office is happy to promote your department or event.
 Be in touch!

 Instagram is a great way to share what your department is doing.
-An interesting lab, a student presentation, a cool graph–grab an eye-catching photo and post it on Instagram (making sure the students involved are okay with it).
+An interesting lab, a student presentation, a cool graph—grab a photo and post it on Instagram (making sure the students involved are okay with it).
 When you’re taking a photo, consider detail shots.
 You don’t have to show the viewer everything.
 The key is to make it visually compelling.
 Remember to use hashtags to join larger conversations.